 I admit standing in front of a mirror and squeezing out your skin is immensely satisfying but it’s one of the worst things you can do to yourself, especially when it comes to blackheads.
 If you’re on the verge of doing just that, stop immediately.
 Save yourself from committing this skin sin.
+Let’s start by understanding what a blackhead is!
+Acne comes in many shapes, sizes, and colors — and sometimes, the skin condition doesn’t look like a noticeable blemish at all.

 What are blackheads?